PyDPF: A Python Package for Differentiable Particle Filtering: Background

 \subsubsection{Running a particle filter in PyDPF}

 Having defined a state-space model and loaded the data it is simple to run a particle filter.
 In the example below we run a particle filter with $1000$ particles and multinomial resampling for every trajectory in the dataset.
 We pass the output of the filter through a function, labelled \code{aggregation_function}.
 This function can take all of the fields given in Table \ref{tab:data_cats}, and additionally the ground truth latent state, the particle weights, and the estimated likelihood factor $p\bra{y_{t}\mid y_{0:t-1}}$.
 The Tensor outputted from \code{aggregation_function} should not have a shape that depends on its inputs.
-We have implemented several common output functions and losses in \code{pydpf.outputs.py}.
+We have implemented several common output functions and losses in \code{pydpf.outputs}.
 We introduce this function for memory efficiency, in most cases a well chosen \code{aggregation_function} can avoid having to store all variables generated in filtering.
 Note that this is most useful during inference; in training \pkg{PyTorch} retains many intermediates for the backwards pass.

 In \pkg{PyDPF}, filtering algorithms should be treated as models themselves and instantiated as \code{pydpf.Module} objects.
 This design pattern of treating algorithms as models is common in \pkg{PyTorch}, and in our case allows the flexibility to attach additional parameters to the algorithm that are not part of the SSM.
-Similarly for the \code{aggregation_function} and \code{resampler}, this is useful for example to implement the algorithm of \cite{younis2024mixtureresample} which trains parameters for both the resampler and output function.
+Similarly for the \code{resampler}, this is useful for example to implement the algorithm of \cite{younis2024mixtureresample} in which the resampling algorithm depends on learned parameters.
 We provide a minimal code example for running a particle filter in \pkg{PyDPF}:

 \begin{Code} multinomial_resampler = pydpf.MultinomialResampler(torch.Generator(device=device)) PF = pydpf.ParticleFilter(resampler=multinomial_resampler, SSM=SSM) aggregation_function = pydpf.FilteringMean() for state, observation in data_loader: estimated_state = PF(observation=observation, n_particles=1000, aggregation_function=aggregation_function, time_extent=1000) \end{Code}